 Damage to the optic nerve is irreversible, so there is no cure for glaucoma.
-Therefore, it is imperative to have regular checkups and take prescribed medication as directed.
-The objective of glaucoma treatment is to reduce intraocular pressure.
-This is done by improving the drainage of fluid in your eye or lowering the amount of fluid produced in the eye.
+This means it is important to have regular checkups and take prescribed medication as directed.
+The objective of treatment is to reduce intraocular pressure and slow down the effects of glaucoma.

-There is no way to prevent open-angle glaucoma, but you can prevent vision loss from the condition.
-Early diagnosis and careful management are the keys to preventing vision loss.
-Most people with open-angle glaucoma have no symptoms.
-Everyone over age 40 should have an eye examination at least once every five years, and more often for anyone in a high-risk group, including people with a family history of open-angle glaucoma.
-Those 65 and over should have an eye exam every one to two years, or as recommended by your ophthalmologist.
+You can help prevent vision loss with early diagnosis and careful management.
+Everyone over age 40 should have an eye examination at least once every five years, and more often for anyone in a high-risk group, including people with a family history of glaucoma.
+Those 65 and over should have an eye exam every one to two years, or as recommended by your eye doctor.

 Because eye injuries can cause glaucoma, it is important to properly protect your eyes when you use power tools or participate in active sports.
 Protect your eyes in the sun by wearing sunglasses and a hat and observe safety precautions to preserve your vision.

-A moderate exercise program will benefit your overall heath and may help lower intraocular eye pressure.
+A moderate exercise program will benefit your overall health and may help lower intraocular eye pressure.
 Studies show that regular, moderate exercise like walking or jogging three times per week can help reduce your eye pressure.
-It is unlikely that regular exercise will replace the eye drops or other glaucoma treatment, but it has a myriad of health benefits.
-Talk to your doctor about what kind of exercise regime is best for you.
+Talk to your doctor about what kind of exercise regimen is best for you.

 If you are at risk, it is highly advisable that you schedule a comprehensive vision exam and let your optometrist or ophthalmologist know you are at risk for glaucoma.